 ROLEX SWAN CUP

 The Rolex Swan Cup is a biennial regatta organised by the Yacht Club Costa Smeralda (YCCS) in collaboration with the Nautor Swan shipyard and with the support of title sponsor Rolex.
-The 22nd edition is scheduled to take place in September 2024.
+Now in its 21st edition, the event will conclude on Sunday 18th September.

 Two days from the conclusion of racing, the rankings are beginning to take shape, and in most classes are very tight, bearing witness to the high standard of competition across all the participants.
 For Division 1, the Race Committee set up three different courses around the islands of the La Maddalena archipelago.
 The Maxi Swans sailed clockwise around the islands of Spargi, La Maddalena, Caprera and Monaci, and up to the Secca di Tre Monti shallows before heading back towards Porto Cervo via the Bisce pass, covering a total of approximately 36 miles.
 A similar route, but shortened to 32 miles, was assigned to the Swan Mini Maxis, who left Spargi to port.
 For the Classic S&S Swans and for the Grand Prix class, their course of approximately 28 miles involved heading through the Bisce pass, leaving the Secca di Tre Monti to starboard, sailing up towards Monaci island and from there running down to round the island of Soffi, in front of Cala di Volpe, and returning to the finish line off Porto Cervo.